aptech/docs/docs/CR-strcombine.rst

 ::

-    //Create 1x3 string array
+    // Create 1x3 string array
     sa_dir = "C:" $~ "gauss" $~ "myProject";

-    //Combine 1x3 string array with '/' at end of each element path = strcombine(sa_dir, "/", 0);
+    // Combine 1x3 string array with '/' at end of each element path = strcombine(sa_dir, "/", 0);

 After the above code, path is equal to: